top of page

 Schedule Regular Check-ins

-Regular communication channels play a pivotal role in ensuring alignment during the design process.
+Regular communication channels played a pivotal role in ensuring alignment during the design process.
 I understood that ongoing dialogue between PMs and the design team was a vital component of our success.
 From the initial stages of design to final product delivery, these regular check-ins helped us track progress and course-correct as needed.
 These touch-points allowed for the swift resolution of any emerging issues and the nurturing of a culture of collaboration.

 Progress Tracking and Visibility